arora13/nbaml/README.md

 The system outperforms random guessing (50%) by 13.5 percentage points and provides reliable probability estimates for game outcomes.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Add tests for new functionality
-4. Run the benchmark suite
-5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments